Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Assessing the validity of the Weisskopf-Ewing Approximation

 \subsubsection{Spin-parity distributions in neutron-induced reactions.}

-Figure~\ref{Fig_nInducedSpins} shows spin-parity distributions relevant to neutron-induced reactions, as predicted by the Koning-Delaroche optical model~\cite{Koning:03}.
+Figure~\ref{Fig_nInducedSpins} shows spin-parity distributions relevant to neutron-induced reactions, as predicted by calculating the compound-formation cross sections for various spins and parities, at the energies indicated.
+For Zr, a spherical optical-model calculation is sufficient, while rare earths and actinides require coupled-channels treatments, which can be carried out by suitably deforming a spherical optical model, see Ref.~\cite{Nobre:2014,Nobre:2015}, or by using a coupled-channels scheme that is specifically adjusted for the nucleus or nuclear region of interest, see Refs.~\cite{Soukhovitski:2016, Soukhovitski:2020,MASLOV200477,Dietrich:12,EscherDietrich:10}.
+We have used the Koning-Delaroche optical model \cite{Koning:03} for Zr and Gd, and Soukhovitskii ~\cite{Soukhovitski:2016,Soukhovitski:2020} for the U.

 For the $(n,n^{\prime})$ and $(n,2n)$ applications considered here, neutron energies between about 5 and 20 MeV are relevant.
 The examples selected here involve target nuclei with low spins ($3/2^-$ for $^{157}$Gd and $0^+$ for the even-even $^{90}$Zr and $^{238}$U nuclei), so the spin-distributions are closely connected to the angular-momentum transferred in the reaction.

 Panel (a) shows the population of positive and negative parity states for the n+$^{90}$Zr example, for several neutron energies $E_n$.
 At $E_n \approx$ 1 MeV, p-wave capture dominates~\cite{Forssen:07} and produces a distribution that favors negative-parity states within a narrow range of spins.
 As the energy increases, contributions from higher partial waves result in smoother distributions, centered at larger angular momentum values, and with a more equal partition between positive and negative spins.